 Coffee Break

-Once you’re done imagining what it was like to live like royalty in Spain leave the Alhambra and make your way down to the Albaicin neighborhood.
-Skip the cab and enjoy the 25 minute walk.
-You’ll go through some pretty streets and popular areas on your way to the cafe.
+Once you’re done imagining what it was like to live like royalty in Spain, leave the Alhambra and make your way down to the Albaicin neighborhood.

-Café 4 Gatos is near the entrance of the Albaicin and has a great local vibe, strong espresso and amazing carrot cake.
+Cafe 4 Gatos is near the entrance of the Albaicin and has a great local vibe, strong espresso, and amazing carrot cake.

 Wander the Albaicin

-If you love walking tours as much as I do this is a great neighborhood to add a second walking tour to your 2 days in Granada itinerary.
+If you love walking tours as much as I do, this is a great neighborhood to add a second walking tour to your 2 days in Granada itinerary.

 Lunch at Bar La Fragua